-The Orissa State Museum is the result of the efforts of two great historians like William Jones, Prof. Ghanshyam Dash and Prof. N.C.
+The Orissa State Museum is the result of the efforts of great historians, William Jones, Prof. Ghanshyam Dash and Prof. N.C.
 Banerjee of Ravenshaw College.
-They started the process of collecting archeological treasures in 1932.
+They started the process of collecting archaeological treasures in 1932.

 There is also a nice collection of old and rare coins inside the museum.
 In 1947-48 the museum was shifted from its earlier location in Cuttack to its present location in Bhubaneswar.
 The museum started operation from the present location in 1960 and was renamed as Orissa State Museum.